A customized strategy empowering participants to achieve performance goals and objectives

-Teaching trainees how to create invoices and customer satisfaction forms and modify accounts is a classic example of performance-based training, rather than focusing on the features and functionalities of software that can be used to carry out the tasks and/or many other deliverables.
+Teaching employees how to create invoices and customer satisfaction forms and modify accounts is a classic example of performance training, rather than focusing on the features and functionalities of software that can be used to carry out the tasks and/or many other deliverables.

 How Performance Training Works